hoisofthehois/COM-CSharpScripting/README.md

 ## Next steps

 - [ ] Error handling during script compilation should be improved; instead of a generic exception, a dedicated class with appropriate `HRESULT` (that is, deriving from `COMError`), could be implemented.
+- [ ] The `mainObject` should be passed to the specified `ScriptParams`, so that not all output parameters need to be read and cached, but only the ones being queried by `IScriptParams.GetResult`.
 - [ ] `Microsoft.CSharp.CSharpCodeProvider` supports C# 5 only.
 In order to compile scripts written in a more recent language version, the *.NET Compiler Platform* / [*Roslyn*](https://github.com/dotnet/roslyn) should be used.
 - [ ] Although passing BLOB-style objects like `Bitmap`s into and out of the script can be sufficient in certain areas, being with composed objects (collections, trees etc.) would be an even more handy feature.
 If these types were exposed to COM, it may be possible to use them in .NET, and thus within the script.